textninja/dtc0007/README.md

+# Daily Tech Challenge #7
+## Create a complete blog post using Jekyll

-These are the code files for daily tech challenge #7, creating a complete blog post in Jekyll.
+This repository is comprised of the code files for daily tech challenge #7, which is to create a complete blog post in Jekyll.